 In addition to the Referential affixes shown in Sec.
-4.6, the C_1 slot of the Combination Referential above as well as the Single- or Dual-Referent Referential in Sec.
-4.6.1 may also take any of the C_P Suppletive Adjunct affixes (hl-, hm-, hn-, -hr-), thus allowing these adjuncts the same scope and flexibility as Referentials in terms of showing Specification, V_XC_S affixes, and case-stacking for a following proper noun, foreign word/phrase, or quote.
-NOTE: When using a C_P Suppletive Adjunct affix in Slot 1, the C_P value must be preceded by epenthetic \ddot{i} - to avoid the adjunct being mistaken for a Concatenated Formative.
+4.6, the C_1 slot of the Combination Referential above as well as the C_1 slot of the the Single- or Dual-Referent Referential in Sec.
+4.6.1 may also take any of the C_P Suppletive Adjunct affixes (hl-, hm-, hn-, -hň-), thus allowing these adjuncts the same scope and flexibility as Referentials in terms of showing Specification, $V_X C_S$ affixes, and case-stacking for a following proper noun, foreign word/phrase, or quote.

+NOTE: When using a C_P Suppletive Adjunct form in Slot 1 of a Referential it is necessary to prefix the C_P form by an epenthetic vowel, as follows: